phpearth/awesome-community/README.md

 *Notable groups, communities and clubs of miscellaneous context types.*

 * [OpenSourceDesign.net](http://opensourcedesign.net/) - A community of designers and developers pushing more open design processes and improving the user experience and interface design of open source software.
+* [IT Pro Community](https://www.electric.ai/it-pro-slack) - Connect and network with IT practitioners, decision-makers and C-level IT professionals

 [Back to top](#awesome-community)